hammerhead226/MotionOfTheOcean/README.md

 # MotionOfTheOcean
-Motion of the Ocean, a universal autonomous recording and executing program
+Motion of the Ocean, a universal autonomous recording and execution program

 Spiritual succesor to Shark Macro, but not really, kinda?